rabeeaali/golang-demo/README.md

-## go-fiber-demo
+## go-demo

 This is just demo of go lang with fiber(https://github.com/gofiber/fiber) contains:

-- Authentication.
+- Authentication using JWT & Fiber.
-- Reset password.
+- Reset password via code.
-- simple curd with global pagniate of query
+- Simple curd with global pagniate of query

-and more